Japanese Public Key Infrastructure (JPKI)

 (2) OCSP Responder Method

-OCSP * 6 is a communications protocol used to verify the validity of a electronic certification.
+OCSP * 6 is a communications protocol used to check the validity of electronic certification.

-The OCSP responder method is a method in which an inquiry about the validity of a specific electronic certification is answered individually from a response server called an "OCSP responder."
+The OCSP responder method is a method of individually responding to inquiries about the validity of a specific electronic certification from a server for response called an "OCSP responder".

 The OCSP responder stores revocation information and updates it every 15 minutes.
 The OCSP responder matches the revocation information with the issue number of the service user's electronic certification and provides the validation result.

-The OCSP responder method is characterized by real-time confirmation.
-On the other hand, it should be noted that the validity of the electronic certification cannot be confirmed offline.
+The OCSP responder method is characterized by real-time verification.
+On the other hand, it should be noted that the validity of the electronic certification cannot be verified offline.

 * 6 Online Certification Status Protocol